max-mapper/connections/readme.md

 # connections

-Keeps track of connections to an http or tcp server (or any other server object with the xame api) and provides a way to close connections
+Keeps track of connections to an http or tcp server (or any other server object with the same api) and provides a way to close connections

 By default, `require('http').createServer` provides no mechanism for tracking client connections and/or closing client connections